geotools/geotools/docs/user/library/main/filter.rst

 You accomplish this by providing three peices of information:

 * Function - implementation of Function
-* FunctionName - description of Function including name and argument names advertising that a Function is available
+* FunctionName - description of Function including name and argument names advertizing that a Function is available
 * FunctionFactory - used to construct a Function on request by FilterFactory.function( name, expression ... )

 If you are interested in implementing a function and registering it with GeoTools